1962 Targa Florio: Race

-Ferrari dominated most of the 1962 race, with a double victory for the team cars and with two privateers finishing fourth and fifth.
-Ferrari won both the sports car and the GT trophies, with Porsche winning the under two-liter GT category with a Carrera 1600.
-Porsche were trying out a new version of the 718, combining the two-litre boxer-eight (developed from the 1.5 litre engine used in the Formula 1 car, and also seen in testing for Le Mans 1961) with the new coupé bodywork which had thus far only been used with a four-cylinder engine.
-Worried about reliability, they had Count Volpi's Scuderia SSS Republica di Venezia enter the two cars instead, which is why they were painted red.
+Porsche had lost in 1961 because Ferrari had also adopted the mid-engine layout, but with a bigger stronger V6 engine.
+The flat-4 DOHC Porsche 547 engine was aging, thus the engineers were trying out a new prototype version of the 718, combining the two-litre flat-8 Type 771 engine (developed along with the 1.5 litre Porsche 753 engine for the 1962 Porsche 804 Formula 1 car, and also seen in testing for 1962 Le Mans) with the new coupé bodywork which had thus far only been used with the four-cylinder DOHC engine.
+The factory in Zuffenhausen, like Ferrari being busy also with the 1962 Formula One season but not comfortable with single seater racing, outsourced the effort for the Targa, which usually included weeks of practise drives on the public roads in Sicily, to Count Volpi's Scuderia SSS Republica di Venezia.
+As Mercedes had done in the 1920s wins, some of the cars were painted red instead of the German white or silver.
+Worries about reliability, which had cost them the 1961 race, were another reason.
 The second car was driven by Graham Hill and Dan Gurney, but the latter crashed it after a brake failure.
-The third-placed car also had brake problems as Porsche were still coming to grips with disc brakes.
+The other prototype car finished in third place but also had brake problems as Porsche were still coming to grips with disc brakes.